 Challenges: There are, however, some key limitations to this approach currently.
 The resulting formula of the ML model and specification can be very large and pose significant scalability and storage issues.
 Further, in the worst case, this approach requires exponential time with respect to the input range and can therefore take an exceptionally long time to solve (in the order of many years).
 Finally, while theoretically, many types of ML models can be converted to constraints, there is a considerable gap in the available tools to convert many types of ML models (e.g. no tools exist to convert various neural network architectures such as sigmoid activation functions).

-Further reading: An introduction to constraints-based verification of machine learning (specifically neural networks) can be found here.
+Further reading: An introduction to constraints-based verification of machine learning (specifically neural networks) can be found on Neural network verification book.

 Figure 5.
 Flowchart outlining the abstraction-based verification process.